-Marine sediment is managed according to the EIA Report, Updated EM&A Manual and Waste Management Plan and the proposal of Further Development on Treatment Level / Details and the Reuse Mode for Marine Sediment (hereinafter referred to as "Further Development Proposal") of the Project.
+Marine sediment is managed according to the EIA Report, Updated EM&A Manual and Waste Management Plan and the proposal of Further Development on Treatment Level / Details and the

+Reuse Mode for Marine Sediment (hereinafter referred to as "Further Development Proposal") of the Project.
 The sampling process, storage conditions of the excavated marine sediment, treatment process, final backfilling location as well as associated records were inspected and checked by ET and verified by IEC to ensure they were in compliance with the requirements as stipulated in the Waste Management Plan and Further Development Proposal.

-Sampling works and backfilling works for marine sediment generated from the reclaimed land area were conducted during the reporting period.
-The details of the marine sediment sampling, treatment and backfilling can be referred to Annual EM&A Reports No.6.
+Backfilling works for marine sediment generated from the reclaimed land area were conducted during the reporting period.
+The details of the marine sediment sampling, treatment and backfilling can be referred to Annual EM&A Report No.7.